A proposal is a written offer to solve a technical problem

 to the technical problem may be devised.
 But it is also

-important to study these documents to get a lead on
+important to study these documents to get a lead on means

-Study of these documents can help the writer produce
+in writing the proposal.
+Study of these documents can

-a proposal that is customer-oriented rather than designer-oriented.
+help the writer produce a proposal that is customer-oriented

-In other words, the project engineer must satisfy himself
+rather than designer-oriented.
+In other words, the project

-that he understands the problem as the customer sees
+problem as the customer sees it, since the customer’s

-of the problem will doubtlessly be made in terms of
+evaluation of TI’s understanding of the problem will doubtlessly

-what he thinks is critical.
-This understanding can help
+be made in terms of what he thinks is critical.
+This understanding

-finished draft of the proposal.
+in the finished draft of the proposal.

 Background